whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-06-Birchbox-Man-Sample-Choice-July-2015.md

 <br>

-<p>What will you be choosing this month?</p>
+* Power Play Items are available to be reserved starting Monday, June 8.

-Not a subscriber?
-You can subscribe <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to receive the July box.
+<p>Not a subscriber?
+You can subscribe <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to receive the July box.</p>